 Modeling situational awareness as a parent is another way to teach Stranger Danger to our children.

-It’s a true balance of trying new things and learning about the world while trusting intuition and staying in the boundaries.
-If you do your best to cover all the steps in both my free range post and this stranger danger for children post the chances of #4 being an issue grow very small.
+It’s a true balance of trying new things and learning about the world while trusting intuition and staying within the boundaries.
+If you do your best to cover all the steps in both my free-range post and this stranger danger for children post the chances of #4 being an issue grow very small.
 This does not mean to skip this lesson!
 Just don’t let the anxiety of it overtake you and your child especially.

 As bad as this world can seem sometimes, there is an overwhelming amount of good out there.
 The ideas I talk about here today are to help you and your kiddos truly experience the world.
 They are ideas to train them how to be independent and safe as they adventure outside of our protective bubble.

 I truly hope you enjoyed my post on Stranger Danger for Children.
 It is a very loaded topic.
 As a parent, I have put so much thought into it I wanted to share my ideas with others.

 Here are some good reads if you want more information on stranger danger for children.